 In order to meet the requirements of the Building Act and Health Act in all developments outside of a water supply area, details of the source, capacity and quality of the existing and proposed water supply must be provided to Council in accordance with the LGA and the NES for Sources of Human Drinking Water.

-The Developer should check with the District Health Board to see if the supply needs to be registered or not.
+The Developer should check with Taumata Arowai to see if the supply needs to be registered or not.

 Where any property is connected to Council’s water supply network and uses an alternative supply of water for any purpose, reference must be made to the requirements set out in Council’s Water Supply Bylaw and these must be met.
 Cross connections between any other water supply is prohibited.